-Home Help for families Information & Advice Education Attendance, absence & medical needs Absence from school
+Home Help for families Information & Advice Education & learning Attendance, absence & medical needs Absence from school

 7 mins read

 All children are likely to have short absences from school when they are ill, but some children with a disability or health condition will have lengthy or repeated periods off school.
 This information is written with reference to the law in England, but the general principles apply to all UK nations.

 All parents have a duty to make sure their child attends school regularly.
 All children are likely to have short absences from school when they are ill, but some children with a disability or health condition will have lengthy or repeated periods off school.

 Lengthy absences could be for a variety of reasons, such as surgery or other treatment, or conditions such as ME/Chronic fatigue syndrome.

 Short, repeated absences could be due to having frequent hospital appointments or because of a condition involving intermittent crises or flare ups between periods of being reasonably well.
 Children with an impaired immune system may have more absences with coughs and colds than other children.
 Mental health conditions can be a reason for both lengthy and recurrent absences, and some children and young people develop school phobia or refusal.

 It is important to keep closely in touch with the school about your child’s health.
 You should inform them in advance of any medical appointments or planned treatment.